What Are Stretch Goals? (Examples, FAQs)

 Winning impacts your team’s attitude and makes them willing to take on challenges.

-However, if they haven’t been performing well and you decide to overload them with ambitious stretch goals, they’d probably react like this:
+However, if they haven’t been performing well and you decide to overload them with ambitious stretch goals, they probably won’t react well.

 For better performance management, it’s crucial to evaluate your team’s success regularly and adjust your goals.